 Cadence’s and Mallory’s conversation continued undisturbed.

 Cadence clasped her hands together.
-“Well, a chained dog can be more aggressive than a free one—not that I’ve ever seen one before.
-But what I’m saying is that the Romanos have been investing in a new resource.
+“Well, a chained dog can be more aggressive than a free one.
+Anyways, what I’m saying is that the Romanos have been investing in a new resource.
 Not quite illegal.”

 “What do you think a cross between morrowheat and sorrowheat is?”